 …….. …………..i’d rather be whole than good’ (carl jung)

-which parts of us we hide can depend on our environment, for example in a family where disapproval is given for being ‘stupid’, then the ‘stupid’ part of them may be hid, where disapproval is given for being ‘clever’ or a ‘swot’, then that part may be hidden.
+Which parts of us we hide can depend on our environment, for example in a family where disapproval is given for being ‘stupid’, then the ‘stupid’ part of them may be hid, where disapproval is given for being ‘clever’ or a ‘swot’, then that part may be hidden.
 Where someone is made to feel they are not beautiful, they may hide their beautiful part of themselves.
 Many even project these onto celebrities or gurus, when what they admire about these people actually is that wonderful potential in ourselves.

 ‘i’ll be your mirror,